<rss version="2.0"

 Planning + Policy

-The Center for NYC NeighborhoodsI research estate planning and heirs’ property issues, advocating for and promoting policy solutions.
-Previously, I led the Black Homeownership Project and its research, policy agenda, and programmatic interventions.
+The Center for NYC NeighborhoodsI research estate planning and heirs’ property issues and advocate for and promote policy solutions.
+Previously, I led the Black Homeownership Project and its research, policy agenda, and programmatic interventions.&#38;nbsp;

 LegislationI worked closely with Senator Jeff Merkley and New York State Senator Brian Kavanagh on developing bill language for the New York State Stop Corporate Landlords bill.
 I researched and developed the methodology for the Equitable Data Development Explorer’s displacement risk index, which informed&#38;nbsp;Intro 1572 (2019) and Local Law 78 (2021).
 I advised and edited the initial bill language for the NYS Social Housing Development Authority.&#38;nbsp;I collaborated with Save Section 9 to guide Representative Alexandria Ocasio-Cortez’s team on the Green New Deal for Public Housing Act, strengthening provisions that clearly define, protect, and preserve Section 9 public housing.